 After beating himself in the 2010 Sprint Cup Series championship, Hamlin was severely off his game throughout all of 2011.
 Now, the addition of Grubb has paid off only two races into the season.
 Meanwhile, Stewart is 15th in the points with no top-10 finishes.

 Now, hear me out.
 I’m not saying Hamlin is the new championship favorite, nor am I claiming that Stewart’s title hopes are doomed.
 It’s early.
 I get it.
 However, I can’t imagine Stewart isn’t second-guessing having Grubb head off to his former team.

 Speaking of which, is Steve Addington out of his mind?!
-He’s gone from Kyle Busch, to Kurt Busch, and now to Tony Stewart.
-All he has left is Kevin Harvick and Juan Pablo Montoya and he’ll have worked with the top 5 hot heads in the sport.
+He’s gone from Kyle Busch to Kurt Busch and now to Tony Stewart.
+All he has left is Kevin Harvick and Juan Pablo Montoya and he’ll have worked with the top-five hotheads in the sport.

 That’s right, folks!
-Vickers is back behind the wheel of a racecar, more determined to wreck more cars—er, win more races—than _ever_ before.
+Brian Vickers is back behind the wheel of a racecar, more determined to wreck more cars — er, win more races — than ever before.
 And what better team to return to than Michael Waltrip Racing?
 Their guys have more experience with repairing racecars than anyone else!

 Alright, so in all seriousness, Vickers rubbed a lot of people the wrong way last season.
 Still, he’s getting a chance at redemption.
 I’ll admit I thought he’d wind up back in the Nationwide Series, but apparently Aaron’s had one more dream to fulfill.

 About the author